-The complainant appeared in court charged with assault.
-The complainant alleged that the trial judge had "no honor", misjudged his case and "allowed the system to be bastardized and turned into a side show circus".
-The complaint subcommittee ordered and reviewed a copy of the transcript of the evidence.
-The complaint subcommittee recommended that the complaint be dismissed as it was of the view that there was no evidence of judicial misconduct on the part of the judge and nothing in the transcript supported the complainant's allegations.
+The complainant was an observer in Small Claims Court.
+The complainant alleged that the presiding judge's "manner and conduct" was "rude" and "argumentative".
+The complainant further alleged that the judge "treated everyone with complete disrespect".
+The complaint subcommittee ordered and reviewed a copy of the transcript and audiotape of the proceedings in court on the day in question.
+The complaint subcommittee recommended that the complaint be dismissed.
+The complaint subcommittee reported that it was satisfied that, although there was sporadic irritation expressed by the judge, which was unfortunate, in its view the judge's conduct fell short of judicial misconduct.
 The review panel agreed with the complaint subcommittee's recommendation that the complaint be dismissed.